 Before you pursue a claim or lawsuit, make sure none of the circumstances listed above apply to your dog bite case.
 You could end up with nothing if you somehow instigated the attack or were on the dog owner’s property without permission.

 Bitten by a Dog?
-Contact DeMayo Law Offices
+Contact DeMayo Law Offices, LLP

-Reach out to the Charlotte personal injury lawyers from DeMayo Law Offices to find out more about how we can help you with your case.
+Reach out to DeMayo Law Offices, LLP, a Charlotte personal injury law firm, to find out more about how we can help you with your case.
 We’ll work hard to recover the compensation you need to pay for your treatment.
 We know how much you’re struggling; it’s been a financial, emotional, and physical burden ever since someone’s dog injured you.
 We want to be your advocate and seek the justice you deserve.

 Provide your information below and we'll contact you.